 - Post Bacc Basics & How it Prepared Me for Medical School

 - Post Bacc FAQ: How to Pay For It & Why Program Advising is Invaluable

 Some medical schools have an arrangement with post-bacc programs to conditionally accept some students to medical school for the fall that follows the completion of a post-bacc.
 Students apply though AMCAS (the medical school application system) in the fall (one year before they intend to matriculate in medical school through the linkage), interview with the medical school if the schools determines they meet specific criteria set forth by the school, and may be conditionally accepted.
 This conditional acceptance hinges on completion of the post-bacc (and there might be some grade requirements) and achieving a certain MCAT score.

 It’s a great option if your post-bacc has an agreement with a medical school you really want to attend and you can check off all the preliminary criteria.
 I had a C+ from Chemistry 101 in undergrad (that I took in 2007!!) that kept me from qualifying for any linkage program.
 While I was pretty upset about it at the time, I got over it pretty quickly when I realized that a conditional acceptance through a linkage was contractually binding.
-However, quite a few of my post-bacc classmates linked and are now thriving as second year students!
+However, quite a few of my post-bacc classmates linked and are now thriving as medical students!